everx-labs/TonNfcClientSwift/README.md

 ## Installation

 TonNfcClientSwift is available through [CocoaPods](https://cocoapods.org).
-To install it, add the following line to your Podfile:
+To install it, add the following line into your Podfile:

 ```ruby
 pod 'TonNfcClientSwift'